 It’s unusual to see a stationary fish feeding in just one place.
 This is the mistake most trout anglers make when first starting to bonefish.
 Unlike trout, bonefish don’t typically hold in just one spot and rather are constantly on the move looking for food.
 If the object isn’t moving, it’s most likely not a bonefish.
 Move on and don’t be fooled by stationary objects.

 Don’t Leave Home Without Your Sunglasses

 Lastly, be sure to invest in a good pair of polarized sunglasses.
-A good pair of sunglasses will reduce glare and greatly improve your chances at hooking up with a bonefish, after all, you are trying to see the fish through the water column.
+A good pair of sunglasses will reduce glare and greatly improve your chances of hooking a bonefish, after all, you are trying to see the fish through the water column.

 As with anything in life, practice, practice, and practice some more if you want to get better at spotting bonefish.
 Don’t be discouraged if you at first can’t see the fish.
 In fact, most saltwater anglers are quick to state that the first bonefish they caught, they never even saw -they were just taking instructions from their guide.

 One easy exercise, and one that will train your eyes and brain to key in on bonefish, is when you do release a fish watch as it swims away onto the flats.
 See how long you can watch the fish and don’t lose sight of it.
 This simple exercise will train you to see cruising bonefish in their natural habitat.
 With some practice, you’ll be well on your way to spotting your own fish on the flats.